Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Breast Cancer Data Application

-To illustrate the multi-study $R$-learner in a second realistic application, we used data from the \texttt{curatedBreastData} R package (\cite{planey2015package}).
-In contrast to the data experiments on ovarian cancer from the previous section, we now let both the baseline signal and the propensity scores come from real data.
-We considered the challenge of estimating heterogeneous treatment effects of neoadjuvant chemotherapy on breast cancer patients using randomized and observational data.
-Breast cancer is a molecularly heterogeneous disease consisting of four main sub-types: 1) HR+/HER2-, 2) HR-/HER2-, 3) HR+/HER2+, and 4) HR-/HER2+ \citep{hwang2019impact}.
-HR+ means that tumor cells have excessive levels of hormone receptors (HR) for estrogen or progesterone, which promote the growth of HR+ tumors; on the other hand.
-HER2+ means that tumor cells produce high levels of the protein HER2 (human epidermal growth factor receptor 2), which has been shown to be associated with aggressive tumor behavior (\cite{slamon1987human}); conversely, HER2- means that tumor cells do not produce high levels of HER2.
-In practice, neoadjuvant chemotherapy is critical for reducing the size breast cancer before the main treatment (e.g., surgery).
-Because different breast cancer sub-types behave and proliferate in different ways, it's important to characterize the heterogeneity of neoadjuvant chemotherapy, as individuals who don't respond to chemotherapy run the additional risk of delaying surgery.
-Thus, the purpose of our data experiment was to characterize the heterogeneous treatment effect of anthracyline ($A$) versus taxane ($T$), two neoadjuvant chemotherapy regimens for early breast cancer.
+To illustrate the multi-study $R$-learner in a realistic application involving an RCT and observational study, we used data from the \texttt{curatedBreastData} R package (\cite{planey2015package}).
+In contrast to the previous data experiment, we now let both the baseline signal and the propensity scores come from real data.
+Our goal was to estimate HTEs of neoadjuvant chemotherapy on breast cancer patients.
+In practice, neoadjuvant chemotherapy is commonly used to reduce the size of breast cancer before the main treatment, e.g., surgery.
+Because different sub-types of breast cancer behave and proliferate in different ways \citep{hwang2019impact}, it's important to characterize the treatment heterogeneity of neoadjuvant chemotherapy as individuals who don't respond run the additional risk of delaying surgery.
+Thus, the purpose of our data experiment was to characterize the HTE of anthracyline ($A$) versus taxane ($T$), two neoadjuvant chemotherapy regimens for early breast cancer.